Hypwreck/Active/README.md

 __How to run the bot?__

-• Copy the code or clone the repository paste it in your coding and then install discord.js package and discord-together package
+• Copy the code or clone/fork the repository paste it in your coding

+• Do `npm install` in your console/shell and install the required npm packages `discord.js@latest` package and `discord-together` package

 • Paste your token and thats it enjoy the activities.